About

 • International Grenfell Association 2015 grant for “Creating the Grandois Archive.”

-• 2013 New York City Book Award for Photography for New York City of Trees
+• New-York Society Library, 2013 New York City Book Award for Photography for New York City of Trees

 • Furthermore research and publication grants for: